Alvancho88/Praktikum-Sisop-Soal-Shift-Modul-1/README.md

 mv Koleksi_* /home/alvancho/$(date +%d-%m-%Y)
 mv Foto.log /home/alvancho/$(date +%d-%m-%Y)
 ```
-c.)
-From what we understand, we need to download both rabbit and cat images alternatively then the folders are named with Kucing_ or Rabbit_
+c) From what we understand, we need to download both rabbit and cat images alternatively then the folders are named with Kucing_ or Rabbit_
 We want to try using the same logic on 3a but hasn't been successful yet.

 *We manage to find how to do both 3d and 3e but hasn't been succesful on 3c yet.